sreejagatab/Sankalpa/README.md

 │  Feature              │ ChatGPT │ Copilot │ GPT Engineer │ Sankalpa             │
 │  ─────────────────────┼─────────┼─────────┼──────────────┼──────────────────    │
 │  Multi-Agent System   │   No    │   No    │    No        │  ✅ 35+ Agents       │
+│  Auto-Orchestration   │   No    │   No    │    No        │  ✅ Task → Chain     │
 │  Visual Workflows     │   No    │   No    │    No        │  ✅ Drag-n-Drop      │
 │  Persistent Memory    │ Limited │   No    │    No        │  ✅ Full Sessions    │
 │  Self-Replication     │   No    │   No    │    No        │  ✅ Agents → Agents  │